ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 ### Additional requirements

 -   _User interaction:_ None
+-   _Styling:_
--   _Styling:_ When it has keyboard focus, the anchor will have a double underline.
+    - When it has keyboard focus, the anchor will have a double underline.
+    - CSS for button styles will be shared as much as possible
+    - CSS for hyperlink styles will be shared as much as possible with the Breadcrumb
 -   _Testing:_ None
 -   _Documentation:_ Should direct users to set the `underline` attribute when using the anchor inline with text.
 -   _Tooling:_ None